Skylerjkinney/fs-journal/journal/05/questions.md

 03. What does `ORM` stand for?
 Which `ORM` do we use when interacting with MongoDB

-  > ORM stands for object relational mapping // NOTE need to find this in class
+  > ORM stands for object relational mapping what we use with mongoDB is mongoose

 04. Which two `HTTP` request types include a body?